laderast/RBootcamp_old/chapter5.md

 Then use `glimpse` to take a look at the structure of the data and try `table()` on both `fishpart` and `fisherman`.
 What are the different categories of `fishpart` and `fisherman`?

-Are fishermen more likely to eat more fish than non-fishermen?
+Are fishermen more likely to eat more whole fish than non-fishermen?

 *** =instructions